aminekarmouche/log-Parser/README.md

 ### Enhacements and TODO
 - better manager parsing using services and dependeny injection (skinny models and controller)
 - perform data analysis on myqsl database
-- conversion to CSV format for a more adequate use in statistical anlysis (PERL, PY, and R)
+- conversion to CSV format for a more adequate use in statistical anlysis (PERL, Py, and R)
 - enhance the speed of MySql's LOAD DATA through ignoring foreign keys and uniqueness constrains
 - enforce file splitting rules for large log files
+- other aspects to be discussed!